TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 2/Job 2.12.md

 ---

-And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his robe, and sprinkled dust upon their heads toward heaven.
+When they lifted up their eyes from a distance, and didn't recognize him, they raised their voices, and wept; and they each tore his robe, and sprinkled dust on their heads toward the sky.